howardisaacson/Intro-to-Astro-2021/Week9_ADS_final_project_prep/README.md

 - Start work on an outline of your proposal, and/or start writing any section you want.

 # Assignments:
+- Read the "writing a proposal" document in this directory.
 - See final project assignment in root directory.
 Complete "week 9" todos.